Stjubit/TA-jira_issue_input/README.md

 `project = SD AND status != "Canceled"`

-- this JQL query string matches all issues in the service desk (SD) project that haven't been canceled
+- This JQL query string matches all issues in the service desk (SD) project that haven't been canceled.

 ## Configuration